-To identify genomic regions which may be controlled by Setdb1 in pro-B cells we performed chromatin immunoprecipitation for Setdb1, H3K9me3 and H3K9ac in short-term cultured Rag2^{-/-} pro-B cells followed by high throughput sequencing (ChIP-seq).
-This analysis revealed 5368 Setdb1 binding sites in pro-B cells, which are shared in two independent datasets (see Supplementary Figure 4 for analysis of the individual datasets).
-To determine at which binding sites Setdb1 could induce H3K9me3 we calculated the ChIP-seq read coverage for Setdb1, H3K9me3 and H3K9ac in 1500 bp windows across all Setdb1 binding sites.
-These data were then clustered according to H3K9me3 and H3K9ac density (Figure 4A).
-This analysis revealed that only a subset of Setdb1 binding sites associates with H3K9me3 (clusters A,B).
-A large number of Setdb1 peaks is found together with H3K9ac (clusters D,E,F) or does not display prominent enrichment for either H3K9me3 or H3K9ac (clusters C,G).
+Setdb1, H3K9me3 and H3K9ac in short-term cultured $Rag2^{-/-}$ pro-B cells followed by high-throughput sequencing (ChIP-seq).
+This analysis revealed 5368 Setdb1 binding sites in pro-B cells, which are shared in two independent datasets (see Fig. S4 for analysis of the individual datasets).

+To determine the binding sites at which Setdb1 could induce H3K9me3, we calculated the ChIP-seq read coverage for Setdb1, H3K9me3 and H3K9ac in 1500 bp windows across all Setdb1 binding sites.
+These data were then clustered according to H3K9me3 and H3K9ac density (Fig. 4A).
+This analysis revealed that only a subset of Setdb1 binding sites associates with H3K9me3 (clusters A, B).
+A large number of Setdb1 peaks are found together with H3K9ac (clusters D, E, F) or do not display prominent enrichment for either H3K9me3 or H3K9ac (clusters C, G).
 We then analyzed the structural features underlying Setdb1 binding sites.
-H3K9me3associated regions are clearly enriched for repeat elements (clusters A,B).
-In contrast, H3K9ac-rich Setdb1 peaks are mainly present at promoter regions (clusters D,E,F).
-We then asked if genes nearby Setdb1 binding sites are transcriptionally regulated in Setdb1^{Mb1} pro-B cells.
-For each cluster, genes with a transcriptional start site in 5 kb proximity to the Setdb1 binding site were extracted.
-However, we could not detect significant enrichment of regulated genes in any of the Setdb1 binding site clusters.
+H3K9me3-associated regions are clearly enriched for repeat elements (clusters A, B).
+By contrast, H3K9ac-rich Setdb1 peaks are mainly present at promoter regions (clusters D, E, F).
+We then asked whether genes near to Setdb1 binding sites are transcriptionally regulated in Setdb1^{Mb1} pro-B cells.
+For each cluster, genes with a transcriptional start site within 5 kb of the Setdb1 binding site were extracted.
+However, we could not detect any significant enrichment of regulated genes in any of the Setdb1 binding site clusters.
 These data demonstrate that in pro-B cells Setdb1 regulates only a small number of genes in the vicinity of its binding sites.

-The ChIP-seq analysis showed that Setdb1 binding sites which are enriched for H3K9me3 (clusters A,B) mainly reside within repeat elements.
-Therefore we investigated whether distinct classes of repeat elements are dysregulated in Setdb1^{Mb1} pro-B cells.
-Analysis of our RNA-seq data uncovered three classes of retrotransposons (MLV, MMVL30 and MMTV) to be upregulated in Setdb1^{Mb1} pro-B cells (Supplementary Table 2, Supplementary Figure 5A).
-Re-examination of RNA-seq reads with unique mapping in the genome allowed to distinguish individual copies of these retrotransposons classes.
-The most strongly upregulated retrotransposons were four copies of the MLV class with >100 fold over-expression (Figure 4B).
-Notably, these four copies showed the strongest enrichment for Setdb1 and H3K9me3 (Figure 4C).
-Intriguingly, major targets of Setdb1 in embryonic stem cells, IAP-Ez retrotransposons, were also enriched for Setdb1 and H3K9me3 in pro-B cells, but did not show significantly enhanced expression in Setdb1^{Mb1} pro-B cells (Figure 4B,C).
+The ChIP-seq analysis showed that Setdb1 binding sites that are enriched for H3K9me3 (clusters A, B) mainly reside within repeat elements.
+Therefore, we investigated whether distinct classes of repeat elements are dysregulated in Setdb1^{Mb1} pro-B cells.
+Analysis of our RNA-seq data uncovered three classes of retrotransposons

+(MLV, MMVL30 and MMTV) to be upregulated in Setdb1^{Mb1} pro-B cells (Table S2, Fig. S5A).
+Re-examination of RNA-seq reads with unique mapping in the genome allowed to distinguish individual copies of these retrotransposon classes.
+The most strongly upregulated retrotransposons were four copies of the MLV class, with >100-fold overexpression (Fig. 4B).
+Notably, these four copies showed the strongest enrichment for Setdb1 and H3K9me3 (Fig. 4C).
+Intriguingly, IAP-Ez retrotransposons, which are major targets of Setdb1 in ESCs, were also enriched for Setdb1 and H3K9me3 in pro-B cells, but did not show significantly enhanced expression in Setdb1^{Mb1} pro-B cells (Fig. 4B,C).

 In summary, our data suggest that although Setdb1 occupies many binding sites in pro-B cells, only a subset of these regions correlates with changes in gene expression when Setdb1 is absent.
-Our results show that in pro-B cells the major repressive function of Setdb1 is exerted on specific classes of retrotransposons.
+Our results also show that in pro-B cells the major repressive function of Setdb1 is exerted on specific classes of retrotransposons.